n8sh/phobos-next/D_TODO.md

   offset.
 Will need to be `@trusted` for fast unchecked pointer arithmetic.

-- Add ASCII-optimized versions of `find`, `canFind`, `startsWith`, `endsWith`, `findSplit*` when haystack is an array of `char` etc. Implemented first as function overload taking the char as template parameter and then reused in existing algorithms when needle is a `char` or perhaps also when `string` of length 1.
+- Add ASCII-optimized versions of `find`, `canFind`, `startsWith`, `endsWith`, `findSplit*`, `stripLeft` and `stripRight` when haystack is an array of `char` etc. Implemented first as function overload taking the char as template parameter and then reused in existing algorithms when needle is a `char` or perhaps also when `string` of length 1.

+Motivate be referring to https://github.com/dlang/phobos/pull/6727.

 - Make libraries and compile faster and more robust by using `__traits(compiles, { ... } )` instead of `is(typeof( { ... } ))`.
 See